Program availability

 Just with any change in careers, going from MA to RN can help you greatly increase your salary potential.

-While these numbers reflect the national median, the exact salary depends upon the state, location and previous work experience.
-However, because the demand for all healthcare occupations is expected to increase 15% from 2019-2029, the need for both MAs and RNs is expected to continue rising.
+While these numbers reflect the national average, the exact salary depends upon the state, location and previous work experience.
+However, because the demand for all healthcare occupations is expected to increase much faster than the national average from 2023-2033, the need for both MAs and RNs is expected to continue rising.
 Changes in salary can also occur as a result of this demand.

 5. Where they work